EVs are being super-sized, with up to 1,000 horsepower and 300 miles or more on a single battery charge.

 Nikola was named for genius electrical engineer Nikola Tesla, who worked with both Thomas Edison and George Westinghouse.
-Nikola uses his first name, since there’s another electric vehicle company named for his last name.
+The EV truck company Nikola uses his first name, since there’s another electric vehicle company named for his last name.

 As far as we know, Nikola Tesla is the only person to have two vehicle companies named after him, Nikola and Tesla.

 The Workhorse W-15 pickup truck is the first plug-in, battery-electric vehicle of its kind and, with an 80 mile all-electric range, designed for fleet use.

 It’s powered by direct all-wheel drive and two electric traction motors that generate 460 hp, with 0-60 acceleration in a respectable 5.5 seconds.

 The W-15 has a fuel-economy rating of 75 MPGe in all-electric mode, an EV-only range of 80 miles, which increases to 310 miles when using the on-board gasoline range extender.

 A notable standard feature is the ability to use onboard battery power to operate power tools without running the vehicle, and such advanced safety features as, collision avoidance/automatic braking and lane-departure warning.

 Via Motors is offering another extended range plug-in electric truck from Via.
 This double-cab pickup has a 40 mile battery-only range, and a total 400 mile range in the hybrid mode.